irvinren/shared_atomic/readme.rst

-With the help of multiprocessing shared ctypes, we have achieved shared variables and arrays. but synchronization could be achieved by locks. this package provided a second way to access those primitive ctypes with atomic operations.
+With the help of multiprocessing shared ctypes, we have achieved shared variables and arrays. but synchronization could be achieved by locks. this package provided a second way to access those primitive ctypes with atomic operations. can be used in python version above 3.0 till the latest 3.11

 Usage
     #load the compiled .so file with ctypes